haskellfoundation/tech-proposals/TEMPLATE.md

 This section should detail the following: A summary of the proposal’s motivation, implementation, risks, timeline, and goals.
-It should aim to be an abstract for the proposals.
+It should aim to be an abstract for the proposal.

 ## Background

 This section should explain any background (targeting a casual audience) needed to understand the proposal’s motivation (e.g. a high level overview of the technical details and some history).

 ## Motivation